dylpick14/APU-Discord-Bot/README.md

-# Discord Node Chat Bot Template
+# Discord Node Bot for APU Community Server

 A simple Discord bot made with Node.js